nineninesix-ai/KaniTTS-Finetune-pipeline/README.md

 make train
 ```

-Go grab another coffee ☕ - training can take several hours depending on your dataset size and GPU.
+Training can take several hours depending on your dataset size and GPU.

 ### Step 5: Evaluate